wix-incubator/tdd-katas/README.md

-# tdd-katas
+# TDD Katas

-TDD katas using a-wix-react-native-commons as the basis
+> Do not push to this repo, create a pull request instead